Multiple Myeloma Clinical Trial

 Groups 2 and 3 (RRMM doublets and RRMM triplets) must have:

-Measurable disease, defined as at least one of the following:
+Measurable disease, defined as at least 1 of the following:

 Serum M-protein >=0.5 g/dL (>=5 g/L) on serum protein electrophoresis (SPEP).